 This WMP applies only to the construction and demolition phases of the proposed development.
 The requirements outlined in this WMP must be implemented on site during construction and demolition and may be subject to review upon any change to the design.
 Construction and demolition waste management requirements will also be subject to review as part of the Construction Management Plan.

-The waste management for the operational phase of the development is addressed in a separate report completed by EFRS.
+The waste management for the operational phase of the development is not addressed in this report.